Mitropa Cup: History

 The president and the captain of Bologna, Renato Dall'Ara (left) and Mirko Pavinato (right), with the trophy of the 1961 season.

 Initially two teams each from Austria, Hungary, Czechoslovakia and Yugoslavia entered, competing in a knock-out competition.
 The countries involved could either send their respective league winners and runners-up, or league winners and cup winners to take part.
 The first winners were the Czech side, AC Sparta Prague.
 In 1929 Italian teams replaced the Yugoslavian ones.
 The competition was expanded to four teams from each of the competing countries in 1934.
 Other countries were invited to participate – Switzerland in 1936, and Romania, Switzerland and Yugoslavia in 1937.
 Austria was withdrawn from the competition following the Anschluss in 1938.
 In 1939, prior to the start of World War II, the cup involved only eight teams (two each from Hungary, Czechoslovakia and Italy and one each from Romania and Yugoslavia).
 The level of the competing nations is clearly shown by Italy's two World Cup titles (1934 & 1938), Czechoslovakia's (1934) and Hungary's (1938) World Cup final, and Austria's (1934) and Yugoslavia's (1930) semi-finals.
-Out of the eleven different teams competing in the first three World Cups, five were part of the Mitropa Cup.
+Of the eleven different national teams that reached the semi-finals of the first three World Cups, five were nations that participated in the Mitropa Cup.

 A tournament was started in 1940, but abandoned before the final match due to World War II.
 Again, only eight teams competed, three each from Hungary and Yugoslavia and two from Romania.
 Hungarian Ferencváros and Romanian Rapid (which had won on lots after three draws) qualified for the final, but did not meet because the northern part of Transylvania (lost shortly after World War I) was ceded to Hungary from Romania.